Downtime Tracking: 5 Steps To Harness Your Data’s Potential

 • Only include frequent reasons.
 Do not include reasons that do not occur often because that only makes it harder to find the right reason.
 If you use an “Other” reason, it should not be a top cause.
 New reasons should be added to the list so the true causes are captured.

-There is additional data that you should consider collecting to help make the downtime data useful.
+There is additional automated data collection that you should consider collecting to help make the downtime data useful.
 The data collection should include:

 • Process area or production line